prove-ai/observability-pipeline/docs/ADVANCED_SETUP.md

 ### Advanced Topics

 5. **[Integration Patterns](guides/integration-patterns.md)**
-   Hybrid cloud scenarios, multi-region deployments, and Kubernetes integration.
+   Hybrid cloud scenarios and multi-region deployments.

    **⚠️ TODO:** Multi-region, Kubernetes and edge scenarios patterns are untested and may be removed.
 Testing and validation required.